-The EBD system is an integral part of the ABS system and uses some of the ABS system's components to perform its function of optimizing the distribution of braking force.
-If any of the ABS components used by the EBD system malfunction, the EBD system also stops working.
+The EBD system is an integral part of the ABS and uses some of the ABS components to perform its function of optimizing the distribution of braking force.
+If any of the ABS components used by the EBD function fails, the EBD system also stops working.